Pharaohleft/nba-team-building-analytics/README.md

 To test robustness, controlled statistical noise was introduced and player groupings were recalculated.
 The majority of players retained their original role classification, indicating that identified similarities are structural rather than incidental.

-- “144 players changed clusters after noise.”
+- 144 players changed clusters after noise.

 **Interpretation:**
 - Some clusters are stable (core members remain)